bryceosterhaus/metaljs.com/src/pages/docs/guides/web-components.md

 ## [Install](#install)

-First step is to install the `metal-web-component` package.
+First you must install the `metal-web-component` package:

 ```bash
 npm i --save metal-web-component
 ```

-Currently web components do not work on every browser, so a pollyfill must be used.
-Include the [webcomponents-lite pollyfill](https://www.webcomponents.org/polyfills) if you intend to use web components on Firefox, Edge, or IE11.
+Currently, web components don't work on every browser, so a polyfill must be used.
+Include the [webcomponents-lite polyfill](https://www.webcomponents.org/polyfills) if you intend to use web components on Firefox, Edge, or IE11.

 </article>